 The good news is that you don’t need to live like a monk to get back on track.
 Motivation is everywhere around us; we just need to know where to look.
 This list is meant to help you overcome a slump—find the sources that speak to you, or just try each one for a day.

-1. Unplug (but for Real This Time)
+1. Unplug (For Real This Time)

 2. Put Some Motivation in Your Ear